jgagneastro/FireHose_v2/README.md

 FIRE_DIR="/Users/gagne/Documents/IDL/IDL_library/FireHose/FireHose_Pipeline/"

 You'll need to change these paths to your local paths pointing to these directories in the Firehose package.
 For Windows users, you can go into Firehose.pro around line ~1590, and un-comment the four calls to "setenv" in IDL.
 You will also need to update their paths accordingly.
 A similar operation is needed around line 522 of firehose_ld.pro

+Special thanks to Kelle Cruz for help in setting up the GitHub-Zenodo link.